phlax/aio.app/README.rst

 	  aio config -s listen/example:example-signal "my.listener\nmy.listener2"

-When saving or reading configuration options, configuration files are searched for in order from the following locations

-- aio.conf
-- etc/aio.conf
-- /etc/aio/aio.conf

-If none are present aio will attempt to save in "aio.conf" in the current working directory
+If no configuration files are present in the standard locations, aio will attempt to save in "aio.conf" in the current working directory

 To get or set an option in a particular file you can use the -f flag